SSG Joshua Eades, USAR

 Capt Randall Todd, USAF

-(pictured bottom left) served tour of duty in Afghanistan 2011.
+(pictured left) served tour of duty in Afghanistan 2011.

 LTC Thomas Copeland, USAF, Ret.